Samagra-Development/docs/docs/Getting Started With Android.md

 ## Overview

-[Can Reduce this a bit - UB, SS please help to reduce this to half] We at Samagra aim at solving complex governance problems leveraging the wide use of open source technologies.
-Among all our initiatives in different states, we have developed different mobile applications defined over various different problem statements spread across a number of domains - including Education, Agriculture, Digital Literacy.
-Our experiences have helped us to learn certain pointers which, we believe are useful for any developer, particularly trying to solve the complex governance problems.
+Our development experience has helped us to learn certain pointers which, we believe are useful for any developer, particularly trying to solve the complex governance problems.

 1. Open source technologies are usually the best approach for going around any problem, given the support you can achieve in terms of roadblocks you might encounter while development, augmented by the inputs that you could further disseminate from your app development journey.
 Hence, Collaborative Learning is a key to a better plan of software development.